Software architecture: Architecture activities

-There are many activities that a software architect performs.
-A software architect typically works with project managers, discusses architecturally significant requirements with stakeholders, designs a software architecture, evaluates a design, communicates with designers and stakeholders, documents the architectural design and more.
 There are four core activities in software architecture design.
 These core architecture activities are performed iteratively and at different stages of the initial software development life-cycle, as well as over the evolution of a system.

 Architectural analysis is the process of understanding the environment in which a proposed system will operate and determining the requirements for the system.
 The input or requirements to the analysis activity can come from any number of stakeholders and include items such as: